Al Moody Park

 About the Location

-It is named after Al Moody, the first pediatrician in Bend and an elected board member when the Bend Park and Recreation District was formed in 1974.
+The park honors Al Moody, Bend's first pediatrician and an elected board member when the Bend Park and Recreation District formed in 1974.
+Today, it combines recreational amenities with natural spaces.

-Approximately 60% of the park maintains its natural character, including a rock ridge that bisects the park.
-This ridge is protected as an "area of special interest" (ASI) and retains native juniper, pine, rabbit brush, and alpine currant vegetation.
+About 60% of the park retains its natural character, including a fascinating rock ridge cutting right through the middle.
+This ridge isn't just any ordinary formation - it's protected as an "area of special interest" (ASI) and showcases native juniper, pine, rabbit brush, and alpine currant vegetation.

 All Features & Facilities